The U.S. Department of the Interior has issued Bureau of Land

 Ward’s Ferry that included provisions for 6 simultaneous all water level vehicle access

-points on either side of the river, hardened pedestrian trails to the river's edge, 15-20
+points on either side of the river, hardened pedestrian trails to the river's edge, 15-20 parking

-challenge to BLM’s condition in what is termed a “trial-type hearing” before an
+BLM’s condition in what is termed a “trial-type hearing” before an

 administrative law judge that challenged the comprehensive improvents to the take-out.